chad-casa/Attendance-o-meter/README.md

 - SDA to SDA (Serial Data Line)

 <img width="745" height="564" alt="image" src="https://github.com/user-attachments/assets/b134e1c6-66df-411f-84c4-4ab0b125a0aa" />

+  # Enclosure
++ Layer 1: Plastic - to provide a splash guard from any potential liquid spills
++ Layer 2: Foil - to prevent double counting orunderreporting caused by any operator behind the sensor
++ Layer 3: Paper - asthetic
++ Layer 4: Felt - To provide an indoor asthetic that blends in and feels less industrial and more consumer friendly

 # Test Scripts – Does it work?